The FAANGs of Europe: U.S. tariffs won't harm appeal of French luxury firms

 Equity analysts reckon the appeal of companies such as Hermes (HRMS.PA), whose Birkin handbags sell for $10,000-plus and often have waiting lists, will be undimmed despite attempts to hit their exports as retaliation for European taxation of U.S. digital companies.

-With a price tag of over 200 billion euros, Louis Vuitton and Christian Dior owner LVMH is the biggest stock by market capitalization on the Paris exchange and is worth twice as much as pan-European planemaker Airbus which is also at the center of the transatlantic trade war.
+With a price tag of over 200 billion euros ($220 billion), Louis Vuitton and Christian Dior owner LVMH is the biggest stock by market capitalization on the Paris exchange and is worth twice as much as pan-European planemaker Airbus which is also at the center of the transatlantic trade war.

 Last year, LVMH, which just spent over $16 billion snapping up U.S. jeweler Tiffany (TIF.N), generated 24% of its revenue in the U.S., but only about 6% of its operating profit would be exposed to tariffs on France, said Aneta Wynimko, a portfolio manager at Fidelity International.